keygen-sh/example-python-release-upload/README.md

 python main.py
 ```

-The script will upsert a new `1.0.0` release for `dist/hello-world.txt`,
+The script will create a new `1.0.0` release and then upload 2 artifacts:

-and upload the `file` to the release's artifact relationship.
+- `examples/hello-world.txt`
+- `examples/hello-mars.txt`

+After uploading the artifacts, the release will be published.

 ## Questions?